Colbydude/larabook/readme.md

 **Lesson 25:** This time we make it so the user is able to unfollow users they are following, and tidy up the user profile a bit.
 As well as add appropriate tests.

+**Lesson 26:** Some slight refactoring.
+Allows us to now view the "Browse Users" page and profiles without being logged in.

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)